apollographql/eslint-plugin-graphql/README.md

       // Import your schema JSON here
       schemaJson: require('./schema.json'),

+      // OR provide absolute path to your schema JSON
+      // schemaJsonFilepath: path.resolve(__dirname, './schema.json'),

       // Optional, the name of the template tag, defaults to 'gql'
       tagName: 'gql'